Skip to content

 The GPU GTX 1060, with its higher CUDA core count (1280 vs. 768) and greater VRAM capacity (6 GB vs. 4 GB), consistently outperforms the GTX 1050 Ti.
 However, both GPUs deliver meaningful acceleration over the CPU baseline.

-Critically, the GPU configurations also completed a substantially greater total number of iterations: GPU1 executed 36% more iterations than CPU (12,057 vs. 8,832), enabling more thorough exploration of the parameter space.
+The GPU configurations also completed a greater total number of iterations: GPU1 executed 36% more iterations than CPU (12,057 vs. 8,832), enabling more thorough exploration of the parameter space.

 Iteration Time Analysis